 Our criminal defense lawyers are in this line of work to help people who need it.
 We take swift and strategic action to minimize the impact of your criminal charges while protecting your constitutional rights.

 With creativity and determination, we tackle the most complex of cases with inventive solutions that lead to success.
-When you are ready to see a difference in the outcome of your case, schedule a free consultation with Morgan Bourque Attorney at Law, and our criminal defense attorneys at 713-862-7766.
+When you are ready to see a difference in the outcome of your case, schedule your consultation with Morgan Bourque Attorney at Law, and our criminal defense attorneys at 713-766-3733.